STT-Seah/Devops/README.md

 - [Github Actions CI/CD - Everything you need to know to get started](https://www.youtube.com/watch?v=mFFXuXjVgkU)

-**Instructions**
+**Instructions*

   1.Create new repository and named it

   2.Select public (if you want the public to view your project)

-  3. Scroll down add README file, click create repository button
+  3.Scroll down add README file, click create repository button

-  4. Create a workflow, click add file button and select create a new file, be very specified to name the file, type .github/workflows/you can name your file whatever you want
+  4.Create a workflow, click add file button and select create a new file, be very specified to name the file, type .github/workflows/XYZ (you can name your file whatever you want)

   5. ssgsYMAL